allrxx/chatbot/README.md

 # ChatBot - AI Assistant Chatbot

-MediBot is a React-based AI assistant chatbot application built with TypeScript and Vite.
+chatBot is a React-based AI assistant chatbot application built with TypeScript and Vite.
 It provides an interactive interface for users to ask questions and receive responses from an AI assistant.
 The project features a clean and responsive UI, leveraging modern web development tools and libraries.

 ## Features